patrikas-sestokas/CaesarCipher/README.md

 [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) is an algorithm that shifts symbols of input data by user defined offset.

-This command line tool provides capability to shift all bytes of provided input (file and standard input are both supported) and write it to user defined output (can be either standard output or a file).
+This command line tool provides capability to shift bytes in ranges [65, 90] and [97, 122] of provided input (file and standard input are both supported) and write it to user defined output (can be either standard output or a file).

 ## Prerequisites for compiling code yourself